d2l-ai/d2l-en/chapter_introduction/index.md

-The reinforcement learner must constantly choose whether to *exploit* the best (currently) known strategy as a policy, or to *explore* the space of strategies, potentially giving up some short-run reward in exchange for knowledge.
+The reinforcement learner must constantly choose whether to *exploit* the best (currently) known strategy as a policy, or to *explore* the space of strategies, potentially giving up some short-term reward in exchange for knowledge.

-The general reinforcement learning problem is a very general setting.
+The general reinforcement learning problem has a very general setting.
 Actions affect subsequent observations.
-Rewards are only observed corresponding to the chosen actions.
+Rewards are only observed when they correspond to the chosen actions.
 The environment may be either fully or partially observed.
-Accounting for all this complexity at once may ask too much of researchers.
+Accounting for all this complexity at once may be asking too much.
 Moreover, not every practical problem exhibits all this complexity.
 As a result, researchers have studied a number of special cases of reinforcement learning problems.